 This is why smaller crafts dry faster than bigger objects.

-So if you press up the clay in the shape of a ball, it will take longer to dry compared to shaping the same volume of clay into a long stick-like shape which has a much greater surface area.
+So if you press the clay into the shape of a ball, it will take longer to dry compared to shaping the same volume of clay into a long stick-like shape.

-This is why clay figurines with delicate features like fingers and limbs dry up much quicker than thick, rounded statuettes.
+This is why clay figurines with delicate features like fingers and limbs dry up much quicker than thick, rounded shapes.

 Effects of Paints on ADC Drying Times